aaparin/vue_fsd_shop/README.md

 Forked from [Semperfai/fsd-app-example](https://github.com/Semperfai/fsd-app-example)

-# nft-loans-landing
+# Eshop template by FSD

- Landing page built with Vue 3 and TailwindCSS.
+ Landing page built with Vue 3 and TailwindCSS with Storybook.

 ## Recommended IDE Setup